 The metal recycling process is similar to the usual recycling process.
 The metals are first sorted on the basis or their properties.
-It is however important to have the basic understanding or knowledge about metals.
+It is, however, important to have a basic understanding or knowledge about metals.
 This will help in recycling them and keeping a green environment.
 The metal recycling process follows the following steps.

 After the crushing and breaking of the metal, the shredding process starts.
 The metals are broken down into tiny pieces or sheets to allow further processing.
-The small pieces have large surface to volume ratio that can be melted using less energy as compared to when they are in large pieces of metal.
-Normally, steel is changed into steel blocks while on the other hand aluminum is converted into sheets.
+The small pieces have a large surface to volume ratio that can be melted using less energy as compared to when they are in large pieces of metal.
+Normally, steel is changed into steel blocks while, on the other hand, aluminum is converted into sheets.

 5. Melting and Purification